 When you’re weighing your options, it helps to have a clear framework.
 Every case is unique, but walking through a consistent checklist can bring clarity to your decision-making process.
 Think of these four points as your go-to guide for evaluating whether a screw-retained or cement-retained restoration is the best fit for your patient and the clinical situation at hand.

-Implant Position and Angulation
+Check 1: Implant Position and Angle

 The placement of the implant is a foundational factor in your decision.
 Historically, an off-angle implant would almost automatically point you toward a cement-retained crown to correct the angulation.
 However, modern advancements have changed the game.
 The introduction of the Angulated Screw Channel (ASC) system gives you much more flexibility.
 This technology allows for screw-retained restorations even when the implant isn’t perfectly aligned, making it a versatile choice for a wider range of clinical scenarios.
 This means you can often get the benefits of a screw-retained design without compromising the final prosthetic position.